 Remuneration consists of base salary, variable remuneration, pensions and other benefits.
 The maximum variable remuneration payable to other senior executives is 30 percent of base salary.
-Whether or not bonuses are distributed and bonus amounts are determined by the CEO based on attainment of financial targets and individual targets.
+Whether or not bonuses are distributed and bonus amounts are determined by the CEO based on fulfillment of financial and individual targets.